willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/nodebots-e-microcontroladores.md

 ## Arduino

-### Arduino ... ardu-o-que?
+### Arduino ... ardu-WHAT?

 Arduino is an open-source platform based on easy-to-use hardware and integration with sensors from the software.
 Being a fully malleable and open platform anyone can use it in projects of the most diverse as simple data checks received by light sensors, temperature, humidity or even home automation.

 Among its advantages we find:

 - Cost: the value of an Arduino is very low.
-Currently the cost of an [Arduino UNO](https://www.arduino.cc/en/Main/ArduinoBoardUno) is something around $ 50.00 and [Arduino Nano](https://www.arduino.
-Cc/en/Main/ArduinoBoardNano) costs between $ 15,00 and $ 20,00, being more or less according to the model of your choice;
+Currently, the cost of an [Arduino UNO](https://www.arduino.cc/en/Main/ArduinoBoardUno) is something around $ 50.00 and [Arduino Nano](https://www.arduino.
+Cc/en/Main/ArduinoBoardNano) costs between $ 15.00 and $ 20.00, being more or less according to the model of your choice;
 - Cross-platform: Arduino is compatible with all operating systems and platforms;
 - Simple: It does not require of those who will manipulate it a vast knowledge in electronics.
 Just have a basic notion of development and you can already do things pretty cool;